Megalencephaly: MCAP

 Megalencephaly-capillary (MCAP) is one of the two major syndromes of megalencephaly.
 Typically, MCAP and MPPH can be distinguished by somatic features.
 MCAP includes many characteristics that are observed at birth including: cutaneous vascular malformations, especially capillary malformations of the face and cutis marmorata, polydactyly, connective tissue dysplasia, and focal or segmental body overgrowth.
 Furthermore, MCAP can occasionally be linked with asymmetric brain overgrowth (hemimegalencephaly) as well as segmental overgrowth of the body (hemihypertrophy).

 MPPH

 Megalencephaly-polymicrogyria-polydactyly-hydrocephalus (MPPH) is one of the two major syndromes contributing to megalencephaly.
 Typically MCAP and MPPH can be distinguished by somatic features.
 In differentiation to MCAP, MPPH lacks consistent somatic features other than postaxial polydactyly.
 Furthermore, brain and body development is normally symmetric in the majority of patients that appear to have MPPH symptoms.

 Presentation

 Autism

 There is an extremely high association between megalencephaly and autism.
 Approximately 20% of autistic children have megalencephaly, making it the most common physical characteristic of autism.
 People who present both megalencephaly and autistic characteristics usually also show signs of hyperactivity as a major symptom.
 However, there is no definitive evidence that autism is the primary cause/result of megalencephaly.

 Since most children with megalencephaly also have autism, the goal of treatment for MEG is focused on managing the signs and symptoms associated with autism.

 Other associations

+Megalencephaly is also seen in the following conditions: